(Image: Zen Buddha Silence by Marilyn Barbone.)

 Miller discusses each category in turn.

 Miller begins by highlighting that there are many different approaches to value investing.
-One can focus on very cheap stocks, regardless of business quality or fundamentals.
-One can instead look for great, well-protected franchise businesses that can compound value over time.
-One can focus on very tiny, obscure micro-cap companies that are much too small for most professional investors even to consider.
-Or one could find value in mid- or large-cap companies.
-And within these categories, one could take a passive or an active approach with respect to management.
+You can focus on very cheap stocks, regardless of business quality or fundamentals.
+You can instead look for great, well-protected franchise businesses that can compound value over time.
+You can focus on tiny, obscure microcap companies that are much too small for most professional investors even to consider.
+Or you could find value in mid- or large-cap companies.
+And within these categories, you could take a passive approach—like an index fund or a quantitative fund—or you could adopt an active approach of carefully picking each individual stock.

 With one exception, Buffett never revealed the names of the companies in which he was investing.
 These were trade secrets.